Zonico6/PSE/pflichtenheft_draft.md

 - there will only be one distribution mechanism implemented
 - There will be no tracking or history of past reviews
 - After a submission is created, it can't be changed.
 This includes, the paper file, the deadline and the assignees
+- There wont be an extra pdf editor

 # Definitions